 Scotland’s first national park, Loch Lomond and the Trossachs, is another excellent place to experience spring flowers.

-Whether it’s lush lakeside trails studded with pink rhododendrons or towering oakwoods boasting blankets of violets, bluebells, and wood anemones, there’s plenty of vivid flora to see here.
+Whether it’s lush lakeside trails studded with pink rhododendrons or towering oakwoods boasting blankets of violets, bluebells, and wood anemones, plenty of vivid flora can be seen here.

 Loch Lomond and the Trossachs National Park is also one of the best places to find edible wild garlic (called ransoms by the Scots).
 While the wild garlic season begins in winter, it often lasts until spring.